JeremiahGiordani/Princeton-CourseBot/README.md

 ### Frontend:

-The web interface is served by the Flask app and is based on a template obtained from a public GitHub repository (username: wuup; [link](https://github.com/wuup/gpt4-chatbot)).
+The web interface is served by the Flask app and uses the HTML template obtained from a public GitHub repository (username: wuup; [link](https://github.com/wuup/gpt4-chatbot)).